 2013 - Munters completed the purchase of ProFlute AB, along with its subsidiary SAT which operates in the Chinese domestic market.
 ProFlute is well established as a leading supplier of desiccant rotors to the global OEM market, with good quality products and a respected brand name.

 2014 - John Peter Leesi is appointed by the Munters Board as Chief Executive Officer for the Munters Group.
-John Peter was Chairman of the Munters Board 2012 -1014, and acting CEO since May 2014
+John Peter was Chairman of the Munters Board 2012-2014, and acting CEO from May 2014 to December 2018.

 2015 - Munters celebrates 60 years of innovations!
 In July Munters acquired HB Group and combined expertise and products to provide high quality air treatment solutions to customers.
 In November 2015 Munters also acquired Reventa, a company specialized in climate control systems for livestock buildings.